ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 Using one of the suggested means above, a user has submitted data and metadata to the Node Manager.
 Now what?

-OTN uses Gitlab Issue's with templates of task-lists to ensure we NEVER forget a step in data loading, and that no file is ever lost/forgotten in an inbox.
+OTN uses GitLab Issue's with templates of task-lists to ensure we NEVER forget a step in data loading, and that no file is ever lost/forgotten in an inbox.

-Immediately upon receipt of a data file, you are advised to log-in to OTN's Gitlab website.
+Immediately upon receipt of a data file, you are advised to log-in to OTN's GitLab website.
 You will have a project for your Node named <YOURNODE-DAQ>.
 This is where you will navigate to.
 You may want to bookmark this webpage!

 Once on the project page, you should navigate to the **Issues** menu option, on the left side.
-Think of your Gitlab issues as your running "TODO List"!
+Think of your GitLab issues as your running "TODO List"!
 You will want to create a new Issue for each piece of data that is submitted.

-*NOTE: Gitlab Issues are often referred to as "tickets"*
+*NOTE: GitLab Issues are often referred to as "tickets"*

-### Creating Gitlab issues
+### Creating GitLab issues

 By choosing the **New Issue** button in the top-right of your screen, you will be taken to a new, blank, issue form.
 To fill out the fields you will need to do the following: